AnthonyPoirier74/holbertonschool-shell/permissions/README.md

 10 Adds  a script that sets the mode of the file hello the same as ollehs mode 11 Adds a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
-12 Adds a script that creates a directory called "my dir" with permissions 751 in the working directory"
+12 Adds a script that creates a directory called "my dir" with permissions 751 in the working directory" 13 Adds a script that changes the group owner to "school" for the file "hello"